 Located in the Andaman Sea in southern Thailand, the Mu Ko Similan National Marine Park includes some of the best diving and snorkelling sites in Thailand.
 Although there are no hotels or guest houses on the islands, up until now there has been the option to stay overnight in National Park accommodation on some of the islands.
 On Ko Similan itself, this has been in the form of basic wooden bungalows and tents.
 National Park officials say the overnight tourists were adding to the strain on the local environment because of the problems involved in processing garbage and waste water on a small remote island.

-From October 2018 onwards there will be limits to the number of boats and visitors permitted to visit the Similan Islands each day.
+Since October 2018 onwards there have been limits to the number of boats and visitors permitted to visit the Similan Islands each day.
 Environmental experts from Thailand’s Department of National Parks (DNP) are continuing their research in the area and it isn’t yet known what the daily limit for visitor numbers will be.
-Another announcement to update the situation is expected from the DNP in early October.